REAIABook/REAIABook/readme.md

 ### Write Data Back to Database

-Finally, we write the non-spatial data back to the data base.
+Finally, we write the non-spatial data back to the database.

-First we convert the date fields in the sales and crime date back to simple character strings for storage purposes
+To do so we first convert the date fields in the sales and crime date back to simple character strings for storage purposes.

 ``` r
   # Convert sales.date to character to write to database